Psychoides

 filicivora is typically a moth of coastal areas, but

-found increasingly inland through the use of ferns in
+is now found increasingly inland through the use of ferns in

 horticulture.
 Sometimes found indoors on potted ferns at